Hongweihuo-Lab/CGraphIndex/README.md

  - **block_size** : The chunk size of GIndex, the recommended setting is 128.
  - **sample_size** : The sample size of the suffix array in GIndex, the recommended setting is 128.
  - **dst_dir** : The directory for storing the generated GIndex compressed index.
- - **src_file1** ... : Text files that need to be processed, which are Vertex_x/Edge_x files resulting from the preprocessing part.
+ - **src_file1** ... : Text files that need to be processed, which are Vertex_x/Edge_x files resulting from the preprocessing.

 After the build is complete, the file is stored in the **dst_dir** directory with the suffix **.geindex**.